 Quantity: Usage Tracking & Aggregation

 In usage-based billing, quantity represents how much your customers actually use your platform.
-Unlike traditional subscription models with fixed fees, usage-based billing requires accurately measuring customer activity — whether that's API calls made, data processed, storage consumed, or users onboarded.
+Unlike traditional subscription models with fixed fees, usage-based billing requires accurately measuring customer activity — whether that’s API calls made, data processed, storage consumed, or users onboarded.
+Metronome’s approach to determining these quantities gives you exceptional flexibility through two key components:- Usage Events capture the raw data about customer activity directly from your platform

 - Billable Metrics transform this activity data into meaningful, billable quantities by defining both what to measure (filtering) and how to measure it (aggregation)